Briggsc28/briggsc28.github.io/_posts/2015-08-23-Migrate-from-nuGet-to-Bower.md

 ---
 layout: post
 title: Gulp 101 - Move your frontend packages from nuGet to Bower in Visual Studio 2015
-excerpt: "How to use easily move from using nuGet to Bower using Glup."
+excerpt: "How to use easily move from using nuGet to Bower using Gulp."
 modified: 2015-06-06
-tags: [Visual Studio 2015, LESS, CSS, Gulp, Grunt ]
+tags: [Visual Studio 2015, Gulp, Bower ]
 comments: true
 image:
   feature: sample-image-5.jpg